ElusiveMonni/monni_docs/docs/commands/slash/points/send.md

 ## Arguments

-- 1 **Member:**
+- 1 **system:**
+	Only appears when multiple systems are selected.
+Decides which system to send points from.
+- 2 **receiver:**
-    The Member to send points to.
-Either Discord name or a ID.
-If left empty defaults to the person who ran the command.
+    The member to send points to, either as a name or a user ID.

-- 2 **Amount:**
+- 3 **amount:**
-    The **amount** of Points you would like to send.
+    The amount of points you would like to send.

 ## Customization

 - **Systems**:
-	Which systems balance will be showed when using the command.
-When selecting multiple will show all systems selected and use a different embed
+	Which systems the points can be sent from/to.
+Only one system can be selected at a time.